Creator Questions: Getting started

 The homepage also features popular projects and projects your friends have backed and launched.
 These projects aren't selected by staff.

-The default sort of our Advanced Discover tool, “magic,” displays a rotating cross section of compelling projects on Kickstarter by surfacing a mixture of Staff Picked and Popular projects from each of our 15 categories.
+The default sort of our Advanced Discover tool, “magic,” displays a rotating cross section of compelling projects on Kickstarter by surfacing a mixture of Projects We Love and what's popular from each of our 15 categories.
 In order to exhibit the creative spectrum of our community, we’ve designed the magic sort to be dynamic — this means that it refreshes often.
 If you see your project pop in and out of this magical sort, don’t worry, it will still be searchable using the other finite sorts and filters.

 Google Analytics is a tool that can provide you with extensive breakdowns of referrer data, as well as give you insight into traffic to your project page, overall conversion rate (there’s more information on that here), ad campaign conversion rate, and more!
 Tapping into this data can help you better understand how your promotion efforts are paying off, and where backers are finding your project.